Kumar-Neelamegam/mvvm-github-bitpanda/README.md

 # MVVM Sample App
-bitPanda - Android Test
+**bitPanda - Android Test
-The app is to load and view details of GitHub public repositories.
+The app is to load and view details of GitHub public repositories.**

-Screen one: Lists all the public repositories
+* Screen one: Lists all the public repositories
-Screen two: Shows the detailed information of the selected repo from list Followed MVVM architecture
+* Screen two: Shows the detailed information of the selected repo from list
+* Followed MVVM architecture
-Used androidX gradle build supports
+* Used androidX gradle build supports
-Used Livedata, observable, Lifecycle components
+* Used Livedata, observable, Lifecycle components
-Dagger injector
+* Dagger injector
-Retrofit Network operations
+* Retrofit Network operations
-Used GitHub Rest API v3
+* Used GitHub Rest API v3

-Screenshot 1

-Screenshot 2

-Apk link
-bitPanda-Test.apk
+Refer wiki for more details